Ethiopia: War in Tigray continues as government stays silent | DW | 14.10.2021

 "The government forces continue their assault to retake the occupied territories," he told DW.
 "It has brought a lot of force to the fight. ...
 At the moment, the offense has started on all fronts, and we will give more details soon."

-According to Reuters, TPLF spokesperson Getachew Reda denied claims the rebels had used heavy weapons against civilians but did confirm there had been fresh hostilities in the Afar region.
+According to Reuters, TPLF spokesperson Getachew Reda denied claims that the rebels had used heavy weapons against civilians but did confirm fresh hostilities in the Afar region.

 "Enemy forces are crumbling and in disarray in parts of Afar," he said.